thrivingagsystems/thrivingagsystems.github.io/_news-activities/blockchain-technology-pa-produce-and-the-digital-economy.md

 enable-featured-card: true
 enable-header: ''
 title: Blockchain Technology, PA Produce, and the Digital Economy
-enable-image: false
+enable-image: true
-image: ''
+image: assets/img/peaches_chambersburg.jpeg
 event-date:
-description: <p>Wholesale farms in the digital economy</p><p>It's 2021, almost 2022,
-  and the rate of technological innovation in our economy and society continues apace.
+description: <p>An emerging tool could give PA wholesale growers a competitive advantage and reduce barriers to financial success.</p><p>It's 2021, almost 2022, and the rate of technological innovation in our economy and society continues apace.
 What emerging tools could give Pennsylvania wholesale growers a competitive advantage and reduce barriers to financial success?
 Technology has transformed many aspects of agriculture and the economy, yet many of the business and record-keeping systems used by growers lag behind the digital revolution.
 A relatively new technology called